DroneBridge/openvg/README.md

 	void ArcOutline(VGfloat x, VGfloat y, VGfloat w, VGfloat h, VGfloat sa, VGfloat aext) Outlined version

+	void Dot(VGfloat x, VGfloat y, bool smooth)
+Draw a 1 unit dot with it's lower-left extent at (x,y).
+Only fill is used, no stroke.
+If smooth == true then a circle is drawn with it's centre at (x+0.5,y+0.5), if smooth == false then a rectangle is drawn from (x,y).

 ### Text and Images

 	void Text(VGfloat x, VGfloat y, char* s, Fontinfo f, int pointsize)